ChuckHill2/VideoLibrarian/Readme.md

 file.
 The ideal image ratio is 250x365 pixels.
 Larger images are better so they can be scaled without any loss of image quality.

+### Adding/Changing/Removing/Reorganizing Movies

+Because MovieGuide is based directly on the files within the folders, the movie folders may be added, moved, renamed, or deleted at any time without any ill effect.
+This is the added management flexibility at the cost of some startup performance.
+For restart performance, a database _could_ have been used but it would have created a lot of restrictions regarding file management and a lot of problems maintaining synchronization between the database and actual movies.
+I opted for ease-of-use versus a small increase in startup speed.

 ### Changing/Correcting Movie Information

 The movie information is all stored in the xml file, tt1234567.xml.
 Most of the elements are descriptive and can be changed as necessary.
 If you make any changes, you must delete the tt\*.png cache files so these files can be regenerated with your new changes.

 ##### Special notes:
 If element *EpisodeCount* is greater than zero, the movie information refers to a